 Large organizations like Goodwill accept maternity clothes and are a great place to donate, but there are many other options to consider.
 For example, United Way and First Option Care both have programs aimed specifically to help soon-to-be families.
 Both United Way and First Option Care have locations across the country; use their websites to find donation dropoff locations near you.

-Botton line when it comes to what to do with your clothing donations
+A final word on what to do with your clothing donations

 Did you know we have a ton of guides here on The Eco Hub that will help you get rid of your old stuff responsibly including: